Zephyr-Goriely/logistic_growth/README.md

 ## Case 1) K >> N0, t is small
 In this scenario I attempt to estimate the starting population size (N0) and population growth rate (r) by setting a large carrying capacity and small time value.
 From the original population growth model, I can simplify the model under these limits and am now presented with an exponential model: N(t) = N0e^rt.
 Under a log transformation of the data I can produce a linear model from which we extract our estimates.

-Here I set the time bounded under 1600 so that the only values considered from the logarithmic model that are linear.
+Here I set the time bounded under 1600 so that the only values considered from the logarithmic model are linear.
 This is done by subsetting the data and filtering out all values t>1600.
 Additionally, this data is mutated such that all values are under a logarithmic transformation so they form a line instead of an exponential curve.
 This subset is ran through a linear model using the lm() function to extract the key values:
 ```{r}
 data_subset1 <- growth_data %>% filter(t<1600) %>% mutate(N_log = log(N))
 model1 <- lm(N_log ~ t, data_subset1)